🔍 Lookup and Manage Documents

 }

-2: Implement the UI for listing documents in HomeScreen Composable
+2: Render the documents in HomeScreen using CardCarousel

 @Composable